dusk-network/.github/dev_process/README.md

 #### Work Together More

-{% hint style="warning" %}
-There must be **at least 2 people** clearing out a blocker.
+> :warning: There must be **at least 2 people** clearing out a blocker.
 Even if there is no way to divide the work, pairing is not possible and they must duplicate their efforts
-{% endhint %}

 #### Break Blockers Down